Notice of Forward-Looking Statement

 Cash and capital resources

 Liquidity is the ability of a business to generate funds to support current and future operations, meet obligations, and otherwise operate on an ongoing basis.
-Important factors in managing liquidity are funds generated from operations, levels of accounts receivable and accounts payable, and capital expenditures.
+Important factors in liquidity management are funds generated from operations, accounts receivable and accounts payable levels, and capital expenditures.

 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-As shown in the accompanying consolidated financial statements, the Company has incurred recurring net losses.
-For the nine months ended March 31, 2020, the Company recorded a net loss of $18,052, used cash to finance the operating activities of
+As indicated in the attached CFS, the Company has incurred recurring net losses.
+For the year ended

 Significant Accounting Policies and Estimates

-The preparation of these consolidated financial statements in accordance with generally accepted accounting principles in The United States of America
+The preparation of these consolidated financial statements (“CSF”) in accordance with generally accepted accounting principles in

-requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities as of the dates of the consolidated financial statements and the reported amounts of net sales and expenses during the reported periods .
+(“GAAP”) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and information about contingent assets and liabilities as of the dates of the consolidated financial statements and the reported amounts of net sales and expenses during the periods declared.
 Actual results may differ from these estimates and such differences may be material to the financial statements.
 Management’s most significant estimates and assumptions include, among other things, the fair value of common shares issued in exchange for services.
 The current economic environment has increased the degree of uncertainty inherent in these estimates and assumptions.